Volunteer with your dog

 - Imported dogs must have confirmed negative tests for Brucella canis.
 Canine Brucella antibody testing must be conducted using an ELISA (enzyme-linked immunosorbent assay) at a validated laboratory before being accepted as a PAT Dog, and the outcome confirmed by a veterinary surgeon.
 This must be the result of two negative Brucellosis tests, at least 30 days apart.

 You should bring your dog's favourite treats, grooming equipment and vaccination details with you.
-All dogs must have an annual Lepto vaccination.
-We do not accept homeopathic vaccinations.

-Assessors are trained to conduct the assessment in such a way that all pets are assessed fairly and consistently.
 You will be given clear explanation on why your pet has not passed the assessment on this occasion, guidance on how to improve and a timeline for a reassessment.
 The most common causes of deferral are:

 Socialisation needs: Pets that are not comfortable around strangers or children should be further socialised before taking their reassessment.
 Pets who are nervous in a new environment will also need further socialising.

-Behavioural training: Pets that jump up, paw or claw, vocalise or lick, or pull on the lead will require additional training.
+Behavioural training: Pets that jump up, paw or claw, vocalise or lick, or pull on the lead, will require additional training.

 No, Pets As Therapy does not assess or provide working or school pets.
 As a PAT Volunteer, your primary responsibility is to your dog and you are unable to do this if you're teaching a class.
-If there was an emergency and the school had to be evacuated, as a volunteer you would be responsible for your dog, but as a teacher you're responsible for the children and therefore the welfare of either would be compromised.

 Yes, visit Volunteer with my cat to find out more.